garciart/pipeline-demo/03-jenkins-container/03-jenkins-container-auto.md

 # Jenkins Container Demo (Automatic Setup)

-These instructions will create a Jenkins container that is unlocked, configured with an admin user, and with the recommended plugins (plus Subversion and JUnit) already installed; it will not require you to perform the normal initial setup process for Jemkins.
+These instructions will create a Jenkins container that is unlocked, configured with an admin user, and with the recommended plugins (plus Subversion and JUnit) already installed; it will not require you to perform the normal initial setup process for Jenkins.
 However, unlike the [Manual Setup](/03-jenkins-container/03-jenkins-container-manual.md), the containerfile will **NOT** enable an SSH service that can be accessed using Ansible.
 You will still be able to execute `sudo podman exec jenkins_node` commands, though.

 - [Create and Add the Jenkins Server Container to the Network](#create-and-add-the-jenkins-server-container-to-the-network)
 - [Access and Setup Jenkins](#access-and-setup-jenkins)